An introduction to Borthwick Castle

 All eyes then turned to Sonya as she made her grand entrance into the room with her father.
 This is known as Kanya Aagama – The arrival of the bride.

 Sonya was such a beautiful bride.
 She filled the room with her breathtaking beauty.
-Dressed in traditional Indian bridal wear in the colour of red, which symbolises new beginnings and prosperity in the Indian culture.
+Dressed in traditional Indian bridal wear in red, symbolising new beginnings and prosperity in the Indian culture.

 Kordell couldn’t take his eyes off his bride.
-They exchanged flower garlands which symbolise their personal welcome into the lives of one another.
+They exchanged flower garlands which symbolise their welcome into the lives of one another.
 There was prayer and the circling of the sacred fire, where the bride and groom circled the fire four times.
-Each circumambulation signifies the intention to be financially independent, charitable, and blessings for children; seek knowledge, patience, and wisdom to weather any storm in unity.
-Love and be faithful to each other, remaining life-long partners, with God’s Blessings.
+Each circumambulation signifies the intention to be financially independent, charitable, and blessed for children; seek knowledge, patience, and wisdom to weather any storm in unity.
+Love and be faithful to each other, remaining lifelong partners with God’s Blessings.

-The marriage vows were administered by the Pundit.
+The Pundit administered the marriage vows.
 This is called Sapta Vachan.
-On acceptance, Sonya stood on the left of Kordell, which is a symbol of being closer to his heart.
+On acceptance, Sonya stood on the left of Kordell, symbolising being closer to his heart.

 Stateroom champagne reception